Theoretical Study of Temperature Dependence of Phonons in Orthorhombic SrZrO$_3$ Perovskite: Results and Discussion

+The present study focuses on the low-temperature orthorhombic phase of SZO with $Pbnm$ symmetry.
+The Wyckoff positions of the atoms in this phase are summarized in Table~\ref{table:szo_ortho_wyckoff_pos}.
+The Zr atom occupies the origin with Wyckoff site 4(a), while the Sr atom is located at $u, 1/2+v, 1/4$ with Wyckoff site 4(c).
+There are two inequivalent positions for oxygen atoms: O(1) at $u, v, 1/4$ with Wyckoff site 4(c) and O(2) at $1/4 - u, 1/4 + v, w$ with Wyckoff site 8(d).
+The unit cell of the orthorhombic SZO is illustrated in Figure~\ref{fig:szo_structure_ortho}.

-Calculated lattice constants together with the available literature data are shown in Table~\ref{table:szo_latt_const}.
-In the literature, there exist several theoretical works describing the structural properties of the orthorhombic SZO\cite{LIU2012425,LIU20102032,Evarestov2005R11,VALI2008497,Longo2009FirstPC,LONGO20082191}.
-The calculated equilibrium lattice constants are in accordance with the available theoretical and experimental data\cite{PhysRevB.59.4023,CAVALCANTE20071020,Yamanaka20051496}.
-Next, the calculated values of the atomic positions of orthorhombic SZO are shown in Table~\ref{table:szo_atom_pos_cal}.
-Here again, the results are quite close to the literature data.
-The pressure-volume curve was constructed by optimizing the unit cell at each hydrostatic pressure in the range of 0-30 GPa and the bulk modulus was obtained by fitting it with the non-linear third-order Birch-Murnaghan equation of state (BM3).
-The obtained bulk modulus 172 GPa is very close to the previously calculated value of 170 GPa\cite{LIU2012425}.
+Table~\ref{table:szo_latt_const} presents the calculated lattice constants of SZO and their comparison with the available literature data.
+The orthorhombic SZO has been the subject of several theoretical studies \cite{LIU2012425,LIU20102032,Evarestov2005R11,VALI2008497,Longo2009FirstPC,LONGO20082191}, and our calculated equilibrium lattice constants are consistent with both theoretical and experimental data \cite{PhysRevB.59.4023,CAVALCANTE20071020,Yamanaka20051496}.
+Table~\ref{table:szo_atom_pos_cal} shows the calculated atomic positions of orthorhombic SZO, which also agree well with literature values.

+We constructed the pressure-volume curve by optimizing the unit cell at each hydrostatic pressure in the range of 0-30 GPa and fitted it with the BM3 \cite{MurnaghanPNAS1944,BirchPR1947} to obtain the bulk modulus.
+The resulting value of 172 GPa is very close to the previously calculated value of 170 GPa \cite{LIU2012425} and in reasonably good agreement with the experimentally obtained value of 157 GPa \cite{McKnight_2009,KNIGHT201690}.